ABOUT

 • Autism and Masking

 All my life, I have hidden most of my autistic traits from everyone around me.
-It was something I did, and I became an expert.
+It was something I did, and I became an expert at it.
 I told no one how I felt, and that I was having difficulties.
-Observing Others I have learned to socialise through watching my peers, focussing on what and how they Read more
+Observing Others I have learned to socialise by watching my peers, focusing on what they… Read more

-People with autism can have difficulty identifying emotions, but this does not mean that we don’t feel them and cannot recognise certain emotions.
+• People with autism can have difficulty understanding emotions, but this does not mean that we don’t feel them and cannot recognise certain emotions.
 Image by Gino Crescoli from Pixabay I Feel Emotions My emotions can be very intense, and the emotions of others can affect me.
 I am also sensitive to negativity.
-Mean words or Read more
+Mean words or… Read more

 • I have had many situations when someone has said something to me and they have meant something else, or not been clear about what they mean, regardless of whether it is intentional.
 I understand it is the speech pattern of people who are not on the spectrum.
-However, for me, I like to know exactly Read more
+However, for me, I like to know exactly… Read more

 • Autism self-diagnosis is when a person identifies as autistic through their own experiences without a formal diagnosis by a professional.
 A formal autism diagnosis is when a professional assesses the person to determine whether they have autism, and by meeting the diagnostic criteria, they receive their official diagnosis.
-I have my own views of this Read more
+I have my own views of this… Read more

 • I don’t know where to start with this one.
 It is stressful for anyone, but for me, arranging a large social gathering such as a wedding, is stressful.
 I don’t have a clue.
 The steps involved are extremely challenging.
-Image by Pexels from Pixabay I enjoy large social gatherings to an extent, and I don’t Read more
+Image by Pexels from Pixabay I enjoy large social gatherings to an extent, and I don’t… Read more

 • Regrets

 If I had only known I was autistic, I would have been able to deal with situations differently.
 Over the years, I have felt I have been unable to deal with people in the best way that I could.
 I have regrets about friendships and relationships.
-I have not understood why I have behaved in Read more
+I have not understood why I have behaved in… Read more

 • When I think about being autistic, I see it as a difference rather than a disability.
 However, if we treated it as a difference rather than a disability, would autistic people get the support they need?
-Image by Rosy / Bad Homburg / Germany from Pixabay Autistic people struggle to get the support they need Read more
+Image by Rosy / Bad Homburg / Germany from Pixabay Autistic people struggle to get the support they need… Read more